21 Mar INTERNATIONAL COLOUR DAY – Drama and Light

 About the tutor: Gayna Pelham has a background in Classical music.
 She specialises in working across the arts and has worked with orchestras and composers as well as film and animation makers.
 She also works at the National Gallery as well as other art institutions and corporate clients across London.
 Moreover Gayna is an exhibiting artist and art teacher.
 She creates large scale paintings and interactive installations and is passionate about teaching art, especially to those who feel they cannot draw.

-The talk will start at 14:00 sharp and will last about 60 minutes, after which we invite you to stay for an informal chat (bring your own refreshments).
+The online talk will start at 14:00 sharp and will last about 60 minutes, after which we invite you to stay for an informal chat (bring your own refreshments).

 Tickets: The tickets are available via the EVENTBRITE button below and are free for Colour Group members and non-members – please choose the appropriate ticket type.